 Integration by substitution is used to change from one integral to another that is easier to solve.
 The process of integrating by substitution is basically the process of applying the chain rule, but in reverse.

 However, integration by parts or partial integration is a theorem that relates the integral of a product of functions to the integral of their derivatives and antiderivatives.
-Normally we use it to transform the antiderivative of a product of functions into an antiderivatives for which a solution can be easily found.
+Normally we use it to transform the antiderivative of a product of functions into an antiderivative for which a solution can be easily found.

-• Understand how to calculate integration by substitution and by parts
+☐ Understand how to calculate integration by substitution and by parts given interval, 1 let u = g(x).
+Such that